 You are a doctor working in an inner-city paediatric emergency department in Europe.

-Waleed, a 2 year old boy, is brought to A&E by his mother as he is coryzal and ‘feels hot’.
-History, examination and observations are all unremarkable.
-You plan to discharge home with safety netting.
+Waleed, a 2-year-old boy, is brought to A&E by his mother because he is coryzal and ‘feels hot’.
+The history, examination, and observations are all unremarkable.
+You plan to discharge him home with safety netting.

 As you explain your plan, Waleed’s mother becomes tearful.
-She has recently arrived from Syria and the family are seeking asylum in your country.
-They are not registered with a GP and Waleed is unvaccinated.
+She has recently arrived from Syria, and the family are seeking asylum in your country.
+They are not registered with a GP, and Waleed is unvaccinated.
 They have little social support.
-Mum is concerned about Waleed’s nutrition both in refugee camps prior to their arrival and regarding the food she is currently able to provide for him on governmental asylum support.
+Mum is concerned about Waleed’s nutrition both in refugee camps before their arrival and regarding the food she is currently able to provide for him on governmental asylum support.

 You retreat to the doctor’s office to devise a plan to help this family.